-Clauses 2.3.3 and 2.5.1 make clear that the Requirements of the Standard apply when the Sending Party and Receiving Party are unable to mutually agree on the parameters of the data to be ported by the Sending Party.
-To that end the Standard does not seek to address or supersede any commercial arrangements between those parties.
+Clauses 2.2.2 and 2.5.1 make clear that the Requirements of the Standard apply when the Sending Party and Receiving Party are unable to mutually agree on the parameters of the data to be ported by the Sending Party.
+To that end the Standard does not seek to address or supersede any commercial terms and conditions as agreed between those parties.